New York Construction Accident and Personal Injury Blog

 When Faulty Equipment Caused Your Injuries

-If equipment or heavy machinery that you were using in its intended way caused a construction accident, you might have grounds for a product liability lawsuit.
+If equipment, ladders, scaffolding, forklifts, cranes, or heavy machinery that you were using in its intended way caused a construction accident, you might have grounds for a product liability lawsuit.
 The equipment might have had a manufacturing or designing defect that caused the malfunction that in turn caused injuries.

 Some possible liable parties include manufacturers, designers, marketers, or the dealership that sold equipment parts.
 Consider working with a construction injury lawyer to help you pinpoint the negligent person.